Land and property resumptions

 How is compensation assessed?

 Assessment is based on the market value of the property (or your interest in the property) at the date of the gazette notice in accordance with the Acquisition of Land Act.
-Council will have the property independently valued and your Property Officer will then contact you to discuss compensation.
+Council will have the property independently valued by a registered valuer and your Property Officer will then contact you to discuss compensation.

 When is compensation paid?

-An offer of compensation will be made, usually after you have made a claim.
+An offer of compensation will be made after you have made a claim for compensation.
 The offer amount is formulated following careful consideration of all information available.
 If you are satisfied with the offer, settlement will be arranged.
-If you choose not to accept the offer, your Property Officer will discuss with you options to resolving differences in an open and conciliatory manner.
+If you choose not to accept the offer, your Property Officer will discuss with you options for resolving differences in an open and conciliatory manner.
 If agreement on compensation cannot be reached, either party can refer the matter to the Land Court for an independent determination.

 What about GST?